sysdiglabs/aks-audit-log/docs/readme-dev.md

 ## Introduction

-This is de developmend documentation for the _AKS audit log_ integration.
+This is the developmend documentation for the _AKS audit log_ integration.
 To read the _user documentation_, check the [main README.md] of this repo.

 ## Motivation